-OT.Algorithms Use of approved cryptographic algorithms (from [1] and [2] defined as OT.Crypto)
+OT.Algorithms Use of approved cryptographic algorithms (from [1])

 The TOE offers key generation functions and other cryptographic functions provided for users that are endorsed by recognised authorities as appropriate for use by TSPs.
 This ensures that the algorithms used do not enable publicly known data to be used to derive secret keys.